DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/date-navigation.md

 ## Basic Setup

-Import the plugins listed above to enable a user to change current time interval at runtime.
+Import the plugins listed above to enable a user to change current date at runtime.

 ## Uncontrolled Mode